NOW ACCEPTING SUMMER 2026 APPLICATIONS!

 PROGRAM HIGHLIGHTS

-• We serve RISING 1st-9th GRADE STUDENTS.
+- We serve RISING 1st-9th GRADE STUDENTS.

-• CONVENIENT LOCATION!
+- CONVENIENT LOCATION!
 Five minutes west of uptown at 1801 Oaklawn Avenue in the Family Life Center of First Baptist Church-West.
 Easy access from uptown on Trade Street, or I-77/I-85.

-• PARENT-FRIENDLY OPERATING HOURS 7:30am-5:30 pm Monday thru Friday.
+- PARENT-FRIENDLY OPERATING HOURS 7:30am-5:30 pm Monday thru Friday.

-• DIVERSITY in race, gender and language celebrated.
+- DIVERSITY in race, gender and language celebrated.
 Spanish translations provided, as well as diverse program offerings ranging from classical to gospel to salsa.

-• ACCOMPLISHED ARTISTS will lead fine arts lessons Mon-Thurs from 9:00am-12 noon in Brass (trumpet, trombone, tuba & saxophone), Violin, Piano, Music Appreciation & Dance.
-(Note that piano often is in high demand and may not be available.
+- ACCOMPLISHED ARTISTS will lead fine arts lessons Mon-Thurs from 9:00am-12 noon in Brass (trumpet, trombone, tuba & saxophone), Violin, Piano, Music Appreciation & Dance.
+(Note that piano often is in high demand and may not be available.)

 ORIENTATION & OPERATING HOURS & DAYS

-Operating hours are Mon-Fri, 7:30am-5:30pm.
-June 24-August 2, 2024.
+Operating hours and days are Mon-Fri, 7:30am-5:30pm from June 22 -July 31, 2026.
 (Instructional time is from 9am-4:30pm.)
-Closed Thursday and Friday, July 4th & 5th.
-Mark your calendars for the FINAL PROGRAM on Friday, August 2, @5:30pm SHARP!
+Closed Friday, July 3rd.
+Mark your calendars for the FINAL PROGRAM on Friday, July 31, @5:30pm SHARP!

 Students can be dropped off and a staff person will check them in, but parents or an authorized person MUST sign them out each day.